intel/neural-compressor/docs/pruning.md

 The pruning process is similar to quantization-aware training (QAT).
 Intel® Low Precision Optimization Tool will do related model transformation during training and retrain the model to meet the accuracy goal.

 We implemented two kinds of object: Pruner and PrunePolicy.
-First, we define a sparsity goal (model-wise or op-wise, depending on whether there are ops not suitable for pruning) and the way to reach the sparsity goal (usually we increase the sparsity target linearly as the epoches).
+First, we define a sparsity goal (model-wise or op-wise, depending on whether there are ops not suitable for pruning) and the way to reach the sparsity goal (usually we increase the sparsity target linearly as the epochs).
 The pruner is in singleton mode, and will update the sparsity goal and schedule all PrunePolicy during different phases of training.

 PrunePolicy carries different pruning algos.
 For example, MagnitudePrunePolicy sets thresholds of absolute value so that elements whose absolute value lower than the threshold will be zeroed.
-The zeroing process happens at the beginning and end of each minibatch iteration.
+The zeroing process happens at the beginning and end of each mini batch iteration.

 ## Usage